-To satisfy the requirements for an English minor, students must complete 20 units of English, which must include at least 12 units of literature and at least 12 units of upperdivision coursework.
+To satisfy the requirements for an English minor, students must complete 20 units of English, which must include at least 12 units of literature and at least 12 units of upper-division coursework.
+See requirements for the interdisciplinary Writing minor under "Writing Minor" listed later in this catalog.